 Iowa CareGivers has three main goals:

-Iowa CareGivers is governed by a committed volunteer Board of Directors and guided by a statewide Direct Care Professional Leadership Council made up of those who work in the field.
+Iowa CareGivers (IC) is governed by a committed volunteer Board of Directors and Advocate Council, and guided by a statewide Direct Care Professional Leadership Council made up of those who work in the field.

 Board of Directors